OriolVillaro/FiBeFTa/README.md

 		conda create --name <env> --file req.txt

-The recommended Python version for the use of FiBeFTa is 2.7, for the correct calculation of molecular fingerprints.
+For the correct calculation of molecular fingerprints the recommended Python version is 2.7.

 ## USE:

+If an environment has been created with Conda, remember to activate it before the execution by doing:

+		conda activate <env>

 The use of the terminal tool follows the following structure:

 		python fibefta.py -f active_file.sdf decoy_file.smi